 “That's my bipolar s***.”

 Diagnosed at 39 with bipolar disorder, West has been open about his mental health condition at the Wyoming listening party for his recently dropped album.
 At first glance, this sentiment has the air of empowerment, of reworking the handicap into an asset.
 Much like the venomous spider bite that turned Peter Parker into Spiderman, Kanye reiterates “I’m a superhero!
 I’m a superhero!” in Yikes.

 Yet Kanye’s ability to freely address his diagnosis is not solely a function of his “I am a God”-complex, but also his context having created a social empire.
 In a systematic review article published in BMC Psychiatry earlier in May 2018, Wang et al. performs a meta-analysis on how perceived social support from family, friends, significant others, etc. affect outcomes on various mental health problems including bipolar disorder.
 More specifically, lower baseline scores of perceived social support were significant predictors for depressive symptomatology, recurrence, time to recovery, remission, quality of life, anxiety symptoms and depressive symptoms in the following year.

-In the case of Kanye, 2.5 billion views on YouTube and provide watching eyes and his 28.4 million twitter followers deployable thumbs which retweet and validate every text-based thought.
-West lauds his wife Kim Kardashianin “Wouldn’t Leave” revealing his recognition of her fidelity, indicate a high level of perceived social support.
+In the case of Kanye, 2.5 billion views on YouTube provide watching eyes and his 28.4 million twitter followers are deployable thumbs that retweet and validate every text-based thought.
+West lauds his wife Kim Kardashian in “Wouldn’t Leave” revealing his recognition of her fidelity, indicating a high level of perceived social support.

 Had to calm her down 'cause she couldn't breathe